 8. Qantas transaction and saving accounts

 - Qudos Bank Qantas Points Saver account.
 Previously known as Qantas Credit Union, Qudos Bank currently provides the only savings account that earns Qantas Points on your balance.
 This account offers 400 points for every $1,000 on your average monthly balance per annum.
 Balances can be up to $1 million, and there is no account fees or application fees.

 Just remember to compare a range of bank accounts before choosing one that earns Qantas Points so that you can find the right option for your needs.

 The Qantas Cash card is a prepaid travel money card that allows you to load and use up to 11 currencies when you go overseas or shop online.
-This card doubles as your Qantas Frequent Flyer membership card, and also earns 1 point per $1 spent overseas and 1 point per $2 spent in Australia.
+It earns 1 point per $1 spent overseas and 1 point per $2 spent in Australia.
 The card also doubles as your Qantas Frequent Flyer membership card.

 Once you have a Qantas Cash card, you can activate it online and load money onto it in Australian dollars.
 You can then transfer this money to any of the 10 other currencies on the card to lock in an exchange rate before you go overseas.
 If you’re not planning on travelling any time soon though, you could also choose to load Aussie dollars on the card and use it for everyday transactions so you can earn Qantas Points for your spending without a credit card.

 10. Earn points on duty free shopping when you fly